 Shop Instruments: the “House Brand”

-Since I am not the maker, personally, I do not claim them as my work.
-They do not have my signed and numbered label; instead, they bear the label “Atelier Chez les Eveques“…which is French for “The Shop at the Bishop’s Place”.
-(A friend suggested it, and I like it. 🙂 )
+Understandably, then, I do not claim them as my work, because I did not make them, personally.
+They do not have my signed and numbered label.
+Instead, they bear the label “Atelier Chez les Eveques.”
+(French for “The Shop at the Bishop’s Place.”
+A friend suggested it, years ago, and I like it. 🙂 )

-At any rate, because these instruments require about 20% of the labor it usually requires for me to build an instrument, I pass the savings on to my customers, and they acquire a very good instrument, at a very reasonable price (about 1/3 the price of my handmade instruments.)
-It is easier for me to provide this service in traditional instruments, because the unfinished instruments are readily available.
-But I can get five-string fiddles, in the white, if someone wants to go this route, and save a good deal of money.
+Furthermore, I complete one of these instruments using only about 20% of the labor it usually requires for me to build a hamdmade instrument.
+Happily, I can then pass the savings on to my customers.
+As a reuslt, they acquire a very good instrument, at a very reasonable price (usually about 1/3 the price of my handmade instruments.)
+It is easier for me to provide this service in traditional (four-string) instruments.
+(Obviously this is primarily because the unfinished instruments are more readily available.)
+However.
+I can get five-string fiddles, in the white, if someone wants to go this route, and save them a good deal of money.

 They play very well… and sound very good.
 Here is a Youtube link to the owner of the fiddle pictured above, playing a piece written by Mark O’Connor.